hanitkaur/Text_Summarization/README.md

 - Select a Summarization Technique: Choose between extractive or abstractive summarization methods based on your requirements.
 Extractive methods select sentences from the input text, while abstractive methods generate new sentences.

--Implement Summarization Algorithm: Depending on your choice of technique, implement the algorithm.
+- Implement Summarization Algorithm: Depending on your choice of technique, implement the algorithm.
 Commonly used techniques include TF-IDF, TextRank, Gensim's LDA, Seq2Seq, or Transformer-based models (e.g., BERT, GPT-2).

--Evaluate: Use evaluation metrics like ROUGE, BLEU, or METEOR to assess the quality of your summaries.
+- Evaluate: Use evaluation metrics like ROUGE, BLEU, or METEOR to assess the quality of your summaries.
 See the Evaluation section for more details.

 - Fine-Tuning (Optional): If you are using deep learning-based approaches, consider fine-tuning on your specific dataset to improve summarization performance.